Abdelhakiem/Task3_FlattenedMatrix/README.md

 3- ConvertIndex : converts the indexes of the 3d matrix to an equivelant index in the 1d vector.

-4- Print3D : prints the 3d matrix.
+4- ExpectedOut: prints the ExpectedOut.

 5- Print1D : prints the 1d vector